Russian-occupied territories in Georgia: Criticisms

-In 2009 the Committee on the Honouring of Obligations and Commitments of the Parliamentary Assembly of the Council of Europe asked the European Commission for Democracy Through Law (Venice Commission) for an opinion on the law on occupied territories of Georgia.
-The Commission's resulting March 2009 report criticised the Georgian law.
+In 2009, the Committee on the Honouring of Obligations and Commitments of the Parliamentary Assembly of the Council of Europe asked the European Commission for Democracy Through Law (Venice Commission) for an opinion on the law on occupied territories of Georgia.
+The Commission's resulting March 2009 report criticized the Georgian law.
 The law was at odds with UN Security Council resolutions that were binding both on the Russian Federation and on Georgia.
 The report said that the law raised concerns "with regard to humanitarian access to the conflict affected areas".
 The terms used in Article 2 contradicted 1982 United Nations Convention on the Law of the Sea (UNCLOS).
 Limitation on free migration "may be in contradiction with the Georgian international engagements".
 The Commission also stressed Georgia's obligation to respect the 1951 Refugee Convention.
-The commission also criticised the law's lack of clarity, saying that "the text of the law is not clear."
+The commission also criticized the law's lack of clarity, saying that "the text of the law is not clear."
 In its aspects dealing with private property (Article 5), it might have violated Article 1 of the First Protocol of the European Convention on Human Rights (ECHR) and the principle of proportionality, as well as additionally violating further aspects of the Hague Convention (The Laws and Customs of War on Land).
-A restriction and criminalisation of economic activities (Article 6) was contrary to the rule of customary international law, and also the IV Geneva Convention.
-The Commission also recommended "to insert a clarifying provision" into the law regarding basic documents issued by illegal authorities concerning the personal status.
+A restriction and criminalization of economic activities (Article 6) was contrary to the rule of customary international law, and also the IV Geneva Convention.
+The Commission also recommended "the insertion of a clarifying provision" into the law regarding basic documents issued by illegal authorities concerning the personal status.

-In 2012 the European Commission considered that Georgia's "continued application of the law on Occupied Territories" was a concern for the effectiveness of the "engagement strategy" with the breakaway territories, and in 2013 noted that there had been no change to the "restrictive aspects of the law" but that it hoped for a "more relaxed implementation of the Law" from the new government in Georgia.
+In 2012, the European Commission considered that Georgia's "continued application of the law on Occupied Territories" was a concern for the effectiveness of the "engagement strategy" with the breakaway territories, and in 2013 noted that there had been no change to the "restrictive aspects of the law" but that it hoped for a "more relaxed implementation of the Law" from the new government in Georgia.